shajra/nix-example/README.md

 /nix/store/9g4h69wama4agd9wgqx4s7sam382nx78-example-bundle.tar.gz
 ```

-As before, the "result" symlink now points to the tarball we've built.
+Again, the "result" symlink has changed, and now it points to the tarball we've
+built.

 We can use Docker to unpack this tarball into a "scratch" Docker image, and
 then run it.
 If you're running Linux, this works fine.
 But if you built the